 Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
-The School District's 2020-2021 budget was developed utilizing a \$650 per pupil decrease to the foundation allowance as a continuation of the assumption utilized for the 2019-2020 final budget amendment.
-The 2020-2021 budget also incorporated recent voter-approved MISD Enhancement Millage funds, estimated at \$440 per pupil.
-In all likelihood, once the State School Aid budget is finalized, the per pupil reduction may resemble something closer to \$175 per pupil with a net impact negated by various federal funding supplements through the Coronavirus Relief Fund of the CARES Act.
+The School District's 2022-2023 budget was developed utilizing a \$435 per pupil increase to the foundation allowance, bringing the per pupil funding amount to \$9,135.
+The 2022-2023 budget also reincorporated the local property taxes and enhancement millage funds of \$20.3 million that were previously transferred to support the Student Intervention Program in 2021-2022.
+Various federal funding supplements through the Elementary and Secondary School Emergency Relief Fund of the American Rescue Plan (ARP) Act of 2021 that were recognized in 2021-2022 will not be received in 2022-2023.